Curiosity (rover): Sample Analysis at Mars (SAM)

 The SAM instrument suite analyzes organics and gases from both atmospheric and solid samples.
 It consists of instruments developed by the NASA Goddard Space Flight Center, the NASA Jet Propulsion Laboratory the Laboratoire atmosphères, milieux, observations spatiales (LATMOS), the Laboratoire Inter-Universitaire des Systèmes Atmosphériques (LISA) (jointly operated by France's CNRS and Parisian universities), and Honeybee Robotics, along with many additional external partners.
 The three main instruments are a Quadrupole Mass Spectrometer (QMS), a gas chromatograph (GC) and a tunable laser spectrometer (TLS).
 These instruments perform precision measurements of oxygen and carbon isotope ratios in carbon dioxide (CO_{2}) and methane (CH_{4}) in the atmosphere in order to distinguish between their geochemical or biological origin.

+Sample Analysis at Mars (SAM) discovered over 20 organic molecules from clay-bearing sandstones.
+The molecules were in the ~3.5-billion-year-old Knockfarrill Hill member of Glen Torridon, Gale crater.
+It cannot be determined how these molecules were made.
+They could be exogenous (e.g., meteoritic, cometary, or interplanetary dust particles) or endogenous (e.g., abiotically or biologically produced).